-SnapEarth aims to facilitate also access to EO data from the general public thanks to EO data labelling and indexation innovations and access from the Qwant search engine.
+SnapEarth is a EU H2020-funded project that aims to facilitate access to Earth Observation data from the general public thanks to EO data labelling and indexation innovations and access from the Qwant search engine.

-The innovative services will be developed by project partners based on the needs expressed by their customers together with an innovative platform and leading sets of earth observation data.
+The SnapEarth services will be developed by project partners based on the needs expressed by their customers together with an innovative platform and leading sets of earth observation data.

 The main building blocks for making SnapEarth platform and these services: